Aging and Obesity Lab

 SELECTED PUBLICATIONS IN AGING

-In this paper we described that feeding omega-6 fatty acids to C. elegans or adding them to cultured human cells activates a cellular renewal process called autophagy and extend lifespan.
+In this paper we described that feeding omega-6 fatty acids to C. elegans or adding them to cultured human cells activates a cellular renewal process called autophagy and extends lifespan.
 Autophagy is a process by which defective or worn-out cellular components and molecules are broken down for removal or recycling.
 Autophagy becomes less efficient as we age leading to several important diseases of aging ranging from cancer to neurodegeneration.
-Autophagy is also activated in metabolically stressful situations, allowing cells to survive by self-digesting nonessential components.
-We thus uncover how this commonly used dietary supplements, omega-3 and omega-6 fatty acids, act to improve human health.
+We thus uncover how these commonly used dietary supplements, omega-3 and omega-6 fatty acids, act to improve human health.
 We would also like to direct you to read the recommendations from the American Heart Association about NOT reducing the consumption of omega-6 fatty acids (AHA button below).

 We here describe the first direct link between fat metabolism and aging.
 We discovered and characterized a lipase (enzyme breaking down fats) whose activation is sufficient to extend lifespan.
 We also show that this lipase, that we named LIPL-4, is activated in long-lived mutant animals, and that knock-down of the lipase gene in the long-lived mutants attenuates their longevity.
 This suggests that drug-triggered activation of this lipase or dietary supplemetation with its degradation products could extend lifespan.